iqm-finland/iqm-academy-qec-hackathon-eth-zurich/preparation.md

 ### GUI Version

-We will work with a software package called KQCircuits.
+We will work with a software package called KQCircuits that builds upon KLayout.
 You can find more details on how to install KQCircuits in the docs:
 [https://iqm-finland.github.io/KQCircuits/start/installation.html](https://iqm-finland.github.io/KQCircuits/start/installation.html)

+Please follow the instructions to install KLayout together with KQCircuits.

 ### Developer Version